matthewpalmer/Charter/README.md

 My personal thanks to everyone who has contributed to Charter!

-* [haawa799](https://github.com/haawa799) — improved access to the App Store listing from the README by adding a QR code
+* [haawa799](https://github.com/haawa799) — improved access to the App Store listing from the README
 * [FranciscoAmado](https://github.com/FranciscoAmado) — added localizations for Portugese and Spanish
+* [denissezavala](https://github.com/denissezavala) — added refreshing threads when the view loads and improved the threads list’s design
+* [fortinmike](https://github.com/fortinmike) — added the previous and next buttons to the conversation view